jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/speed.md

    including the developers.
    (They must have Google Apps or Office365.)

-1. Vulnerabilities are reported in ASM.
+1. Vulnerabilities are reported in ARM.

 1. Project stakeholders access vulnerabilities and start remediation.

-1. If any questions or problems arise, they can be addressed through the comments or chat available in ASM.
+1. If any questions or problems arise, they can be addressed through the comments or chat available in ARM.

-1. When the client has remediated the reported vulnerabilities, they may request validation of their repairs through ASM.
+1. When the client has remediated the reported vulnerabilities, they may request validation of their repairs through ARM.

 1. Our hacker performs the closure verification and updates the report.